 What Not to Put in the Machine

 It is not a good idea to put any jewelry that has a loose setting in it because the waves may knock them free.

-Diamonds that have been artificially colored treated may not fair will in the machine.
+Diamonds that have been artificially colored and treated may not fair well in the machine.
 Color-treated diamonds have a coating that brings out color while hiding flaws.
-The coating is a thin layer of a plastic solution, or certain chemicals can be used to create the effect.
+The coating is a thin layer of a plastic solution or certain chemicals can be used to create the effect.
 The process is labeled as HPHT, which stands for High-Pressure, High-Temperature.
 Some of the colors produced are yellow, green, blue, and pink.
 Naturally occurring colored diamonds do exist.
 However, they are extremely rare and extremely expensive.